 INTERNATIONAL DATA TRANSFERS

 We take reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration, and destruction.

 We may disclose your personal information if required to do so by law or subpoena or if we believe that such action is necessary to (a) conform to the law or comply with legal process served on us or affiliated parties; (b) protect and defend our rights and property, the website, and our Services; and (c) act under circumstances to protect the safety of users of the website, our Services, or third parties.

-We are not responsible for the practices employed by any other website that may/may not link or provide access to our Services.
+We are not responsible for the practices employed by any other website that may or may not link or provide access to our Services.

 We do not knowingly collect any personal information from children under the age of 13.
 Our Services and websites are directed to people who are at least 13 years old or older.

-The CCPA provides California residents, except for the employees, contractors, and job applicants of the business who are California residents, with specific rights regarding their personal information.
+The CCPA provides California residents with specific rights regarding their personal information.
 This section describes the rights of California residents and explains how to exercise those rights.
 In this section, “you” refers only to California residents, as described above.
 Under the CCPA, businesses are required to give California employees, contractors, and job applicants a notice about the categories of data collected and its purpose, which we have provided in the following sections above – YOUR PERSONAL INFORMATION, and HOW YOUR PERSONAL INFORMATION IS USED.